March 31, 2002 [Updated May 31, 2017]

 Neighborhood Stabalization Program Grants

 The Neighborhood Stabilization Program (NSP) was established for the purpose of stabilizing communities that have suffered from foreclosures and abandonment.
 NSP funds can be used to help homebuyers purchase homes, but they must contact an NSP grantee for application details.
 NSP operates on a national scale, but participation requirements may differ from one state or city to another.
 For information on how you may purchase a home with NSP assistance, please contact an NSP grantee in your area.
-To view grantees by state, see NSP Grantee Contacts page for details.
-If you would like additional information on the program please use this form to contact a HUD NSP Representative.
+To view grantees by state, see NSP Grantee Contacts page for details and contact information.

 Housing Counseling AgenciesThe US Department of Housing and Urban Development (HUD) sponsors housing counseling agencies throughout the country that can provide advice on buying a home as well as information on local financial assistance programs.
 Visit the HUD website to locate a Local Housing Counseling Agency.
 Housing Finance Agencies (HFAs) HFAs are state-chartered authorities established to help meet the affordable housing needs of the residents of their states.
 While programs vary greatly from one HFA to the next, many offer a variety of home buyer programs, which can range from forgivable loans for downpayments to flexible fixed-rate mortgages.
 Visit the National Council of State Housing Agencies to locate your Local Housing Finance Agency.
 Individual Development Accounts Individual Development Accounts (or IDAs) are special matched savings accounts designed to help low-income individuals and families establish a pattern of regular savings and, ultimately, purchase a productive asset.
 Savings and match money may be used toward the purchase of a home.
 IDAs are unique in that every dollar an individual deposits into an IDA is matched.
 One requirement of the IDA is that deposits must be made from earned income.
 In many cases, disability and social security payments are considered income and can be used to build up an IDA.
 SSI and SSDI beneficiaries must be very careful when utilizing IDAs to save, as their savings could disqualify them from receiving future benefits.
 You will want to make certain that your IDA is funded by Temporary Aid to Needy Families (TANF) or the Assets for Independence Act (AFIA), as assets saved in these IDAs are not counted.
 It is very important that you make your IDA provider aware that you are receiving federal benefits.
-To learn more about how an IDA could impact your benefits, read the 2002 Federal IDA Briefing Book: How IDAs Affect Eligibility for Federal Programs.
-To learn more about IDAs, visit CFED (Corporation for Enterprise Development) online or contact them via e-mail at firstname.lastname@example.org or via phone at (202) 408-9788.
+To learn more about how an IDA could impact your benefits, read the Individual Development Account (IDA) Overview.
+A table showing which States have IDAs and for what purposes they may be used can be found in the topic Individual Development Account (IDA) - State Differences.
+To learn more about IDAs, visit Prosperity Now (formerly CFED) (Corporation for Enterprise Development) online or contact them via e-mail at firstname.lastname@example.org or via phone at (202) 408-9788.

-To locate an IDA program in your area, visit the CFED IDA Directory online.
+To locate an IDA program in your area, visit the Connect with Programs Map (formerly CFED IDA Directory) online.

 Via the Low-Income Energy Assistance Program (LIHEAP), low-income homeowners can receive help in paying their winter heating or summer cooling bills.
 Eligibility is limited to low-income households that show an "energy burden."
 Weatherization assistance (i.e. installation of energy-efficient windows, weather stripping, insulation, etc.) is also available.
 To learn more, visit the LIHEAP national directory or call the National Energy Assistance Referral (NEAR) project toll-free at 1-866-674-6327.